 This greened up version of shakshuka is such a fresh, fun twist on the classic.
 Normally done with tomatoes this variation gets a super-hearty texture from greens like Swiss chard, parsley, and cilantro, plus a slightly sweet, anise-y flavor from the fennel (instead of fennel you can use kohlrabi as well).
 It’s a really nice, simple breakfast that came up as I experimented to get some more greens into my morning.
-Worth nothing is that I prefer sweet over savory so if you are on the sweeter side you might prefer the traditional shakshuka.
+Worth nothing is that I prefer savory over sweet so if you are on the sweeter side you might prefer the traditional shakshuka.

 2 tablespoons extra-virgin olive oil